dishajadav12/College_MiniProjects/README.md

 # College_MiniProjects
-Some of mini projects I made in college.
+Some of frontend projects I made in college by using HTML,CSS & Javascript.